Semal10/CycleStationApp/README.md

 # CycleStationApp
 Cycle Station App Uses Google Maps To Find Nearby Cycle Station For You To Rent Cycles.

-I Have Deleted Android Manifest For Security Reasons.
-You Can Use Your Own Android Manifest.
+You May Have To Use Your Own Google API Key.